High School Programs

 + Language and Culture

 Discover a beautiful mosaic of cultures, and a history as rich and diverse as the many peoples and landscapes you can select to immerse yourself in.
-Experience a new culture, living with a host family and learning a new language in Argentina, Spain or Switzerland!
+Experience a new culture, live with a host family, and learn a new language in Argentina, Spain, or Switzerland!

 Explore YFU programs with a focus on language and culture